chef/chef-workstation/docs-chef-io/content/workstation/upgrade_lab.md

 Unless otherwise indicated, you will run all commands in your local development environment.

 {{< note >}}
 This guide illustrates the basic case of upgrading a single node in isolation, including migrating the node from one Chef Infra Server to a new Chef Infra Server.
 More complex situations, such as those involving pooled nodes using Chef Infra Server search for peer discovery, are not covered here.
-Please contact [Chef Software customer support](https://www.chef.io/support/) for more complex cases.
+Please contact your Customer Success team for more complex cases.
 {{< /note >}}

 ## Chef Upgrade Lab Requirements